 To diagnose BMW airbag light yourself, you will spend, on average, $100+ to purchase a full system scanner that can read BMW-specific codes.
-Once you get the codes, you can decide whether you want to fix the problem yourself or have a mechanic fix it.
+Once you get the codes, you can decide whether to fix the problem or have a mechanic fix it.
 At least you will better understand what’s wrong with your BMW.

 Frequently Asked Questions

 Will the airbag deploy in an accident if the BMW airbag light is on?

 It depends.
 For example, if the BMW airbag light is on because of a fault with the seat belt buckle, the airbags will deploy if you get into an accident.
 If the airbag light is on because there is no communication with the airbag control unit or one of the airbag sensors is defective, there is a high chance that the airbags will not deploy in case of an accident.
 Whether the BMW airbag is deployed depends on the problem’s nature.
 Note that if the airbag light is on, there is a chance that all airbags may deploy even during a minor accident.